kerala-startup-mission/shebuildstech-portfolio/participants/Krishnapriya_Prasannan/README.md

 🪄 **3 Goals to Accomplish This Month**
 1. Complete and deploy my personal portfolio
-2. Solve 30+ DSA problems
+2. Solve 30+ Leetcode problems
 3. Build and publish a meaningful project

 💬 **Fun Fact About Me**